 The Library facilitates your checking out materials on behalf of the professor for whom you work.
 (Never check out items for a professor in your own name as you will be responsible for any fines that accrue.
 Faculty members also have the advantage of longer check-out periods.)

 The library has three standalone scanners that are free to use; documents can be saved to a flash drive or emailed.
 One scanner is located near the photocopier on the 2nd floor, and two scanners are near the computer lab on the 3rd floor.

-Please see the Printing, Copying tab of this guide for more information.
+Please see the Print, Copy, Scan guide for more information.